DomJWise/ooRexxDebugger/README.md

   -  Stack trace that allows switching between active source locations and files
   -  An entry field for executing Rexx statements or debugger commands while tracing is waiting for feedback
   -  A console window to display basic help information, status and (optionally) program and debugger output
+  -  Breakpoint functionality including the ability to set conditional breakpoints (*)
-  -  Single step or run to breakpoints (*)
+  -  Single step or run to next breakpoint (or the end of the program)
   -  Break button to interrupt running code or set an automatic breakpoint for when the next line of traceable code is hit
   -  Toggling of breakpoints in an active session
 - Watch windows for display of simple variables and drilldown into many collection types
 - Presetting of breakpoints in the Rexx source by adding  empty comments (/**/) at the start of traceable lines.

-(*) Note that this is built around the interactive trace framework included with ooRexx so can only pause where that framework would pause.
-Some statements are never hit at all, other statements only once.
-The Rexx documentation provides information on which instructions will pause during interactive tracing, used to guide the "hit" likelihood indicator when setting breakpoints but this may not always be 100% accurate.
+(*) Note that the debugger is built around the interactive trace framework included with ooRexx so can only pause where that framework would pause.
+Some statements are hit at all, other statements only once.
+The Rexx documentation provides information on which instructions will pause during interactive tracing, used to guide the "hit" likelihood indicator when setting breakpoints but this may notalways be 100% accurate.

+The ooRexx tracing framework pauses for feedback AFTER excuting an instruction, not before.
+If you want to see the value of a variable just before a particular line which changes that variable you need to check the value before stepping or running to that line.
+This behaviour also means that instructions which change the control flow of a program (e.g. call) will not pause on that statement unless and until control is returned there e.g. by a return from a called function

 Prerequisites
 -------------